Requirements and Documents

 Curriculum Vitae (CV)

-Your CV should include your name and contact details, list of your work and/or your film shooting experience, your education and qualifications, and your key skills.
+Your CV should include your name and contact details, a personal statement, work experience or your video/film shooting references, education and qualifications, key skills.

 Short Film(s)